 - Understand the basic principles of the physical sciences. - Perform a scientific experiment and interpret the results. - Complete the general education courses in satisfaction of the associate degree requirements.

-Note: Not all courses are offered at HCC
+NOTE: All courses may not be offered at HCC.

-Prerequisite or parallel may be required.
+Prerequisite or parallel courses may be required.
 Please check individual course descriptions for details.